Thairo Estrada Player Props: Giants vs. Cardinals

-The San Francisco Giants, including Thairo Estrada (.295 on-base percentage in past 10 games, 67 points below season-long percentage), take on starter Steven Matz and the St. Louis Cardinals at Oracle Park, Wednesday at 9:45 PM ET.
+Thairo Estrada -- .275 average over his past 10 games -- will be in action for the San Francisco Giants versus the St. Louis Cardinals, with Miles Mikolas on the mound, on April 27 at 3:45 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cardinals.
+He had three hits (going 3-for-5 with a double) in his most recent game against the Cardinals.

 Thairo Estrada Game Info & Props vs. the Cardinals